Frequently asked questions

 A- You need an internet connection in these two cases only: 1) to validate your license when you run the app.
 2) to share the videos from the sharing screen.
 If for some reason you go offline during an event, you’ll still be able to use the sharing station, but you’ll have to get back online at some point to clear the queue.

-Q- What is the difference between the Single and the Dual versions?
+Q- What is the difference between using one or two cameras?

-A- With the “Single version”, you can use only one camera.
-That is typically used to work in dark environment where you do regular light-painting.
+A- One camera is typically used to work in dark environment where you do regular light-painting.
 Here are a couple of examples: example1, example2, example3.
 In these cases, you can use either light-painting or a slow-speed strobe to light-up your subject.
-However, with the Dual version, you can shoot in pretty bright light and still see the light-painting.
+However, with two cameras, you can shoot in pretty bright light and still see the light-painting.
 This is achieved by having one camera capturing the ambient light, while the second one is getting the light-painting only.
 Here are 4 examples: example1, exemple2, example3, example4.

 Q- Do I need to have two cameras of the same model?